Foundations Baptist Fellowship International: Organization

 The FBFI is a fellowship of individuals who agree with the Statement of Faith and purposes of the Fellowship.
 The chief purposes of the Fellowship are to strengthen and promote historic fundamentalism, to defend the faith while exposing and opposing religious compromise, to promote religious liberty and to lead in evangelism and church growth.

 The FBFI has three main points of emphasis: national and regional meetings, a magazine, and the chaplaincy.
 Frontline magazine, the journal of the Fellowship, is published six times per year.
 The FBFI is accredited by the Department of Defense to endorse military and law enforcement chaplains.
 Each region and the national organization hold annual meetings for preaching and fellowship.

 Offices are in Taylors, South Carolina.
 The FBFI is organized into 13 regional fellowships - Alaska Region, Northern California, Southern California, Mid-America, Mid-Atlantic, South, North Central, Northeast, Northwest, Southwest, South Central, Caribbean, and International.
 In 1995 individual members of the FBFI were related to 402 different independent Baptist churches.
 142 of these 402 churches were also aligned with other fundamentalist groups.

 Maranatha Baptist University, Bob Jones University, and several other colleges are closely related to the FBFI.

+The FBFI is sometimes confused with the Fundamental Baptist Fellowship Association (FBFA) which is based in Kansas.